-The Addams step out of Charles Addams' cartoons.
+The Addams Family steps out of Charles Addams' cartoons.
 They live with all of the trappings of the macabre (including a detached hand for a servant) and are quite wealthy.
-Added to this mix is a crooked accountant and his loan shark and a plot to slip in the shark's son into the family as their long lost Uncle Fester.
+Added to this mix is a crooked accountant and his loan shark and a plot to slip the shark's son into the family as their long-lost Uncle Fester.
 Can the false Fester find his way into the vault before he is discovered?Written by

 John Vogel <firstname.lastname@example.org>

 Cousin Itt's three-wheeled vehicle is a two-seater Messerschmitt "Kabinroller" (cabin car), produced in Germany during the late 1950s and early 1960s.
 There is some disagreement as to the particular model; most sources say the vehicle was the KR175 made between 1954 and 1956, although some have specified it as a KR200 model from the early 1960s.
 See more »

 During the school play, Wednesday's cheek is smeared with blood at her death scene.
 When she turns to face the audience, spraying the front row, the blood on her cheek is no longer there.
 See more »

 Look at her.
 I would die for her.
 I would kill for her.
 Either way, what bliss.

 [Morticia wakes up]